MITLibraries/thing/README.md

 `SQS_INPUT_QUEUE_URL` - The URL of the SQS input queue used for publication to DSpace.
 `SQS_OUTPUT_QUEUE_NAME` - The name of the SQS output queue.
 This is used to build the SQS message attributes.

+`SQS_RESULT_MAX_MESSAGES`: Configures the :max_number_of_messages arg of the AWS poll method, which specifies how many messages to receive with each polling attempt.
+Defaults to 10 if unset.
+`SQS_RESULT_WAIT_TIME_SECONDS`: Configures the :wait_time_seconds arg of the AWS poll method, which enables long polling by specifying a longer queue wait time.
+Defaults to 10 if unset.
+`SQS_RESULT_IDLE_TIMEOUT`: Configures the :idle_timeout arg of the AWS poll method, which specifies the maximum time in seconds to wait for a new message before the polling loop exists.
+Defaults to 0 if unset.

 ## User Roles

 There are a few user roles that provide different levels of permissions.
 The